-- Fish habitat means spawning grounds and nursery, rearing, food supply and migration areas on which fish depend directly or indirectly in order to carry out their life processes.
-Fish Habitats are not specifically identified on the Schedules to this Official Plan; therefore applicants must consult with the appropriate authority (MNRF) when proposing any development on lands adjacent to water. - For the purpose of this section, lands adjacent to fish habitat are defined as being within 30 metres of a fish habitat area.
-Filling, dredging and/or other shoreline alterations within 30 metres of fish habitat areas is prohibited and may be subject to enforcement by the MNRF-or-the, Federal Department of Fisheries and Oceans, and/or the LRCA. - 3.
+- 2. For the purpose of this section, lands adjacent to fish habitat are defined as being within 30 metres of a fish habitat area.
+Filling, dredging and/or other shoreline alterations within 30 metres of fish habitat areas is prohibited and may be subject to enforcement by the MNRF, Federal Department of Fisheries and Oceans, and/or the LRCA. - 3.
 Development and site alteration shall not be permitted in fish habitat, except in accordance with provincial and federal requirements. - a.
 Development and site alteration shall not be permitted on adjacent lands to fish habitat unless it is demonstrated in an EIS that there will be no negative impacts on the habitat or its ecological functions and, where applicable, Fisheries and Oceans Canada has authorized such development or works in accordance with the Fisheries Act. - b.
 Where development may proceed adjacent to fish habitat, a 30-metre setback from the shoreline shall be maintained as a natural vegetative buffer.
 Site alteration and disturbance of vegetation within 30 metres of the shoreline shall be limited to minor alterations to accommodate access trails, docks, water pumping equipment or restoration work. - 4.
-Subject to the approval of Council, the Ministry of Natural Resources and Forestry and the Federal Department of Fisheries and Oceans, new development may be approved in shoreline areas, adjacent to and within the required setback, subject to a satisfactory Environmental Impact Study being completed, which shows that development will not have a negative impact on Fish Habitat.
+Subject to the approval of Council, new development may be approved in shoreline areas, adjacent to and within the required setback, subject to a satisfactory Environmental Impact Study being completed, which shows that development will not have a negative impact on Fish Habitat.
 The requirement of an Environmental Impact Study will be at the discretion of Council.